wp-plugins/custom-avatars-for-comments/readme.txt

 Tags: admin, plugin, i18n, internationalized, comment, comments, avatar, avatars, gravatar, gravatars Requires at least: 2.9
 Tested up to: 2.9
-Stable tag: 0.1.0.3
+Stable tag: 0.1.1.0

 Allows custom avatars for every comment.
 You have to edit your theme for this to work.

 == Description ==
-This was initially written for a client and he agreed to open-source it, thanks, John!
-Your visitors will be able to choose a different avatar for each and every comment they make.
+This was initially written for a client and he agreed to open-source it (Thanks, John!).
+Your visitors will be able to choose from the avatars you upload to your website.

-This means that you can easily allow quasi-anonymous posting, where only the admin of the blog can see the commenter's gravatar, URL etc.

-You have to modify your theme a little for this to work, and you need to upload your custom avatars.
-See the Installation section for details.
 Various configuration options are available.

+You have to modify your theme a little for this to work, see the Installation section.

 = My plugins =